brybarrett/Harry-Yates/README.md

-Hi, I'm Harry,

-A Web Developer focused on TypeScript, React, and Three.js.
+British Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
 Based in Stockholm, where the temperature is 17°C, right now the sky is suspiciously clear, as if it's plotting something for later.